Yearlong Workshop Overview

 Fishtrap’s Yearlong Workshop is a 13 month intensive writing program modeled after low-residency MFA programs, with short, intense group sessions framing a year of long-distance instruction, offered at about half the cost of most low-residency MFA programs.
 If you don’t need a degree, but just want high-quality, sustained support and instruction for your writing, this program could be the perfect one for you.

-The Yearlong program begins and ends with attendance at Summer Fishtrap, where students and faculty meet as a group for morning workshops.
-A mid-year meeting brings the group back together in January.
-For 2014-2015, the January term will take place in Virgin, Utah near Zion National Park at Teresa Jordan’s Blue Gate Studio.
+The Yearlong program begins and ends with attendance at Summer Fishtrap 2015 and 2016, where students and faculty meet as a group for morning workshops.
 In between these face-to-face meetings, participants work closely with their instructor, exchanging monthly packets of writing.
 With each packet the writer moves toward the development of a full-length manuscript with a goal of having a complete draft by the end of the course.
-Now in its seventh year, the Yearlong Workshop has already helped Fishtrap writers generate many manuscripts.
-Recently, Pam Steele published the novel she worked on in a Yearlong Workshop with Jane Vandenburgh, Greasewood Creek.
+Now in its 8th year, the Yearlong Workshop has already helped many Fishtrap writers generate manuscripts and go on to publication.

 Generally, writers submit a packet of writing to the instructor each month for critique and comment.
 Feedback may be via email, regular mail or phone, depending upon the situation and the format preferred by the instructor.
 Developing the discipline required by these intensive writing workshops is deeply rewarding — writers who have completed one of Fishtrap’s Yearlong Workshops report major breakthroughs and life-changing experiences.
 The personal commitment on the writer’s part is echoed by that of the teacher.

 Illuminating Wonder: A Yearlong Workshop in Book-Length Narrative